couchbaselabs/mini-hacks/space-shooter/README.md

 	}
 	```

-14. As an extension of the checks in 13, we perform one more check.
+14. As an extension of the checks in Step 13, we perform one more check.
 We check that the attachment is actually a valid object for use as an asset in Unity (anecdote:  This was failing for me when I accidentally uploaded the attachment in ASCII mode instead of binary mode because the data would be truncated).
-If all of the checks in 13 and 14 pass, then we load the asset into the game.
-Add the following code below the code you added in 13:
+If all of the checks in Step 13 and Step 14 pass, then we load the asset into the game.
+Add the following snippet below the code you added in Step 13:
 	```c#
 	//Does the attachment asset bundle have an object of the correct type? var token = AssetBundle.CreateFromMemory (attachment.Content.ToArray ());